-Here’s one more example showing how icons provide a user with necessary information by visual means.
+Here’s one more example showing how icons provide a user with the necessary information by visual means.
 Symbolic images of weather conditions are easy to understand and at the same time they save a lot of space and give the opportunity to make all the layout of the screen informative but not overloaded.

 In user interfaces, where in many cases basic interactions should take seconds, this aspect is highly important and it is the essential reason to turn hell out of everything into the graphic material.
 All the things mentioned above feature great advantage of visual elements of the layout, for example, icons, as a tool of fast and easy interaction with the product.
 However, there are some more aspects to analyze before making final design decisions.

 The aspect of meaning

-On the basis of diverse design projects and concepts designed in Tubik Studio, we deeply believe that speed should not be the only reason to consider and analyze in the process of creating user interface layout.
+On the basis of diverse design projects and concepts designed in Tubik Studio, we deeply believe that speed should not be the only reason to consider and analyze in the process of creating a user interface layout.
 People can perceive icons super fast but if the message they transfer is not clear and can have double-reading, this speed will not bring positive user experience.
 Fast capturing of the icon bringing wrong understanding cannot be defined as recognition, it’s just fast noticing.
 Recognition means not only speed but also right action or information which this icon should bring to the user.

 There are loads of widely-recognized icons such as a telephone receiver for a phone call, the envelope for mail, magnifier for search and so on.
 Certainly, using these icons you create the much faster perception of the UI functionality than using copy instead of them.
 Nevertheless, in cases when the image of an icon is not so obvious, its usage should be thoughtfully contemplated.
 If the icon doesn’t correspond with the goal and meaning it is assigned for, the speed of recognition doesn’t matter.
-That’s why there are cases when text transfers the idea or data more clearly and sometimes it is more effective to use double scheme when the icon is supported by the text.
+That’s why there are cases when text transfers the idea or data more clearly and sometimes it is more effective to use the double scheme when the icon is supported by the text.